elkingiraldo/task-manager-frontend/README.md

 # task-manager-frontend
-Frontend implementation for Task Manager app
+Frontend implementation for Task Manager app.
+The backend part is into [task-manager-backend](https://github.com/elkingiraldo/task-manager-backend) project.

 ## Setup project
 This project use the new JavaScript package manager YARN and you only need to run the following command in the root project: